WHAT IS

 FAT TOMATO?

-Fat Tomato is Anthony’s horticulture project, celebrating old and new Irish flavours.
-It is an edible garden, a kitchen pantry, a shop, and, later, a new place for sharing.
+Fat Tomato is Anthony O’Toole’s horticulture and food project — a place where the seasons are celebrated through both old and new Irish flavours.
+It is more than an edible garden: it is a living pantry, a shop, and, in time, a new place for sharing and community.

 It’s all about growing for flavour, not yield.